-Nadim is President and founding board member of the Rapid Results Institute.
-He has led teams that introduced the Institute's 100-Day Challenge work in Nicaragua, Eritrea, Kenya, Madagascar, Sierra Leone, Ghana, Sudan, Rwanda, Zimbabwe, and Nigeria.
+Nadim is President and founding Board member of the RRI (Rapid Results Institute).
+He has led teams that introduced RRI’s 100-Day Challenges in Nicaragua, Eritrea, Kenya, Madagascar, Sierra Leone, Ghana, Sudan, Rwanda, and Zimbabwe.

-More recently, Nadim's work has focused on veteran, chronic and youth homelessness in the US, and on the integration of social and health care in the UK - using 100-Day Challenges to nudge community stakeholders towards new levels of collaboration, innovation, and execution.
+More recently, Nadim's work focused on veteran, chronic and youth homelessness in the US, and on the integration of social and health care in the UK.
+The work involved using 100-Day Challenges to nudge community stakeholders towards much higher levels of collaboration, innovation, and execution.
 Most recently, he helped introduce RRI’s 100-Day Challenges in the UAE, as part of a Government Accelerator program sponsored by the Prime Minister’s Office.

-Nadim’s work has been featured in the New York Times, the Harvard Business Review and the Stanford Social Innovation Review.
-He was named one of the Top 100 Global Thinkers in 2012 by Foreign Policy Magazine, and he served as a Yale School of Management Donaldson Fellow in 2012 and 2013.
+Nadim’s work has been featured in the New York Times, the Harvard Business Review, and the Stanford Social Innovation Review.
+He was named by Foreign Policy Magazine as one of the 100 Top Global Thinkers in 2012, and he served as a Yale School of Management Donaldson Fellow in 2012 and 2013.